 Generally when in deep stall, the wing has no forward motion and at the same time high sink speed.
-When in deep stall the wing is almost fully inflated.
-With the Deck it is very unlikely to get into this situation unintentionally.
-This could possibly happen if you are flying at a very low speed in turbulent conditions.
-Also the porosity of the material and line stretch on a very old glider can increase the possibility of the deep stall tendency.
-If you trained this manoeuvre on a SIV course you would realize that it is very hard to keep the Deck in deep stall.
-If you apply the brakes a little bit too much you enter the full stall.
-If you release the brakes just a little bit too much the wing returns to normal flight.
+When in deep stall the wing is almost fully inflated, but looks "limp" and creased from below.
+The D-light is very unlikely to get into a deep stall unintentionally, but under rare circumstances it could possibly happen if you are flying at a very low speed in turbulent conditions.
+Also the porosity of the material and line stretch on a very old glider can increase the risk of deep stall.
+If you have already trained this manoeuvre during an SIV clinic you probably know that it is very hard to keep the D-light in deep stall, because as soon as you apply a little bit more brake you immediately enter a full stall phase, and if you release the brakes just a little bit too much the wing returns to normal flight.
 If you want to practice the deep stall on SIV courses, you need to master the full stall first.

-Fast decent techniques
+Fast descent techniques

-Fast descent techniques should be well familiar to any pilot as they are important resources to be used in certain situations.
-These manoeuvres should be learned at your flying school as a part of paragliding pilot training.
-Nevertheless, we recommend practicing these manoeuvres on SIV courses under professional supervision.
+Fast descent techniques should be familiar to any pilot, as they are important tools to be used in certain situations.
+These manoeuvres should be trained as a part of the normal paragliding pilot training at your flying school.
+We also recommend practicing these manoeuvres during SIV clinics, under professional tuition.